TBEMSESG/sssp_scoreboard/readme.md

 # Boded ScorePad

-## Application for Samsung Tizen 4.0 - 8.0
+## Application for Samsung Tizen (tested on Tz4.0)

 !!!
 Warning DEV Version only, not Production ready!

-Runs on Tizen B2B Displays with Tizen 4.0 up to Tizen 8.0.
+Runs on Tizen B2B Displays with Tizen 4.0 (up to Tizen 8.0).

 This app runs a simple scoreboard frontend with a background service application.
 The backend listens to a tcp connection from the Boded ScorePad, to show the current scores for Home and Guest teams, the current Period, and the current Time.